 During the brutal conflict in the Balkans in the 1990s, the Bosnian capital Sarajevo was besieged by Serb forces for nearly four years.
-As part of the Veterans series Al Jazeera visited the now peaceful city and found that reminders of the country's violent past are never far away.
+As part of the Veterans series, Al Jazeera has visited Sarajevo and found that reminders of the country's violent past are never far away.

 Ismet Godinjak is a rare thing in Bosnia - an Olympic and European champion.
 His success is all the more impressive given that he and all of his teammates have lost limbs as a result of landmines planted during the bloodiest conflict in Europe since the Second World War.